technomancy/leiningen/README.md

 Leiningen is extensible; you can define new tasks in plugins.
 Add your plugin as a dev-dependency of your project, and you'll be able to call "lein $YOUR_COMMAND".
-See the lein-swank directory for an example of a plugin.

 See the [complete list of known issues](http://github.com/technomancy/leiningen/issues).

 ## License

-Copyright (C) 2009 Phil Hagelberg, Alex Osborne, and Dan Larkin
+Copyright (C) 2009-2010 Phil Hagelberg, Alex Osborne, and Dan Larkin

 Thanks to Stuart Halloway for Lancet and Tim Dysinger for convincing me that good builds are important.